-The museum illustrates dramatic events as well as everyday life in Aarhus during the German occupation 1940 - 1945.
+The Occupation Museum illustrates dramatic events as well as everyday life in Aarhus during the German occupation 1940 - 1945.
 Among the themes are substitutes, Danish humour and nationalism, German restrictions, military equipmeant and terror against the civilian population, Allied, Nazi and Danish propaganda.
 Allied air raids on Aarhus, and aid to the resistance such as weapons and explosives supplied by the RAF.

 The museum also in detail describes sabotage carried out by the local resistance.
 All displayed through original objects, weapons, documents as well as through original photographs and tableaux.